Ezka77/xen-orchestra-ce/README.md

 container.
 Knowing that, you can enable these features by un-commenting these [two lines](https://github.com/Ezka77/xen-orchestra-ce/blob/db127333beb3d7ddfb73d443ccf4312adf142241/docker-compose.yml#L19-L20) in `docker-compose.yml` file.

-Going back to a non-priviliged container and non-superuser may require to wipe the directory : `./volumes/xo-server` or ensure that the `uid:gid` of files in this directory is `1000:1000` and re-create the running container.

 ## Support

 * This Docker project is not supported by Xen-Orchestra or the parent company Vates.